Double Materiality | Fiegenbaum Solutions

 1. Assessment

 Analyze material and energy flows as well as emissions along the entire value chain.
+EF studies are used to evaluate environmental impacts and guide improvements during this step.

-2. Set Up Monitoring Systems
+1. Set Up Monitoring Systems

 Use software like Look@LCI from the Joint Research Centre (JRC) to continuously collect and monitor relevant environmental data.

-3. Optimize Processes
+1. Optimize Processes

 Use the collected data to specifically improve production processes.
-For instance, companies in the PEF pilot phase reported process energy reductions of 5-15% after systematic monitoring (source).
+For instance, companies in the PEF pilot phase reported process energy reductions of 5-15% after systematic monitoring (source

 Benefits of Compliance